eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_1.md

 4. System show child's marks

 **Extensions**:
-1a. parent enters wrong credentials and authentication fails
-2a. parent has no child associated
-3a. parent select filter to show marks for a certain class/time period
+1a. parent enters wrong credentials and authentication fails: the user case terminates in failure 2a. parent select the wrong child: the user case terminates in failure 4a. parent select filter to show marks for a certain class/time period